DEC 12- Natures People: The Intriguing Connecting Emily Dickinson to the Hog Island Audubon Camp, Tom Schafer, Author and Educator

 Ornithologist Dr. David Russell will again lead us on a birding tour of the Brookville Reservoir area between Liberty and Brookville, Indiana.
-We’ll visit a number of good spots around Brookville Lake as well as Whitewater State Park, looking for migrating ducks, geese, gulls, terns, sandhill cranes and other species.
+We’ll visit a number of good spots around Brookville Lake as well as Whitewater State Park, looking for migrating ducks, geese, gulls, sandhill cranes and other species.
 A map of the area can be found at http://www.in.gov/dnr/parklake/files/brookville_trail.pdf.
-Meet at 7:30 a.m. at the west end of the new Wal Mart parking lot.
+The group will meet at 7:30 a.m. at the west end of the Wal Mart parking lot (on US 27, north of Oxford).
 Pack a lunch and bring binoculars if possible.
-We’ll return to Oxford in the afternoon.

 For instructions on meeting a trip at the trip site, or information on last-minute changes, consult the site or send an e-mail to the trip coordinator at firstname.lastname@example.org.